 Developers can now deploy smart contracts on Findora Devnet via the Ethereum Virtual Machine (EVM)

 Developers can now deploy smart contracts via the Ethereum Virtual Machine (EVM) on the Findora Developer Network (Devnet), which is running Findora v0.3.0.
-This EVM compatibility marks a major milestone towards introducing privacy for EVM smart contracts using the Findora open-source cryptographic library of zero-knowledge proofs, multi-party computation, and related privacy systems.
+This EVM compatibility marks a major milestone towards introducing zk for EVM smart contracts using the Findora open-source cryptographic library of zero-knowledge proofs and multi-party computation.

 Smart Contracts, DApps, ERC-20 Tokens, and ERC-721 NFTs on Findora

 With the v0.3.0-beta release on Findora Devnet, developers can now deploy smart contracts on Devnet via the Ethereum Virtual Machine (EVM) and build trustless bridges between Findora and Ethereum compatible networks.
 Findora Devnet is a public staging network that runs the latest upcoming beta releases for developers to test before deployment on Anvil Testnet and Mainnet Beta.